ros-drivers/rosserial/rosserial_vex_cortex/README.md

 # Limitations

 ### Global Scope
 Global scope variables causes segmentation faults.
-Unlike in the other rosserial examples, avoid putting objects/structs in the global scope.
-Read the comments inside the templates for clarification on where `global scope` is referring to.
+Unlike in the other rosserial examples avoid putting objects/structs in the global scope.
+Read the comments inside the PROS project files for clarification on where `global scope` is referring to.

 To workaround not having global variables:
 1. If possible, keep variables inside functions.